Sligo Abbey

 Sligo Abbey (Mainistir Shligigh) was a Dominican convent in Sligo, Ireland, founded in 1253.
 It was built in the Romanesque style with some later additions and alterations.
 Extensive ruins remain, mainly of the church and the cloister.

+The site is managed by the Office of Public Works and opens on a seasonal basis - March 17 to November 5 is the 2023 season.
+Sligo Abbey is open daily from 10.00 am - 6.00 pm, with last admissions at 5.15 pm.

 Name and location

 The name "Sligo Abbey" is the generally accepted traditional name, but strictly speaking "abbey" is inappropriate as Dominican monasteries are led by priors not abbots: "convent", "friary", or "priory" would be more correct.
 The community was dedicated to the Holy Cross.
 The ruins are located in Abbey Street, Sligo, but when it was still functioning, the convent lay outside the town's limits and its location was then usually described as "near Sligo".

 History

 Sligo Abbey, was a Dominican Friary, founded in 1253 by Maurice FitzGerald, 2nd Lord of Offaly, who was Justiciar of Ireland from 1232 to 1245.
 His purpose allegedly was to house a community of monks to pray for the soul of Richard Marshal, 3rd Earl of Pembroke, whom he was rumoured to have killed.
 The Dominicans were a poor choice for such a task as their specialty is preaching rather than praying.
 FitzGerald built a substantial Norman abbey, with all the essential parts and endowed it with lands.

 In 1414 the buildings were damaged in an accidental fire.
 The abbey did not have sufficient means for the reconstruction and appealed to the pope for help.
 At that moment three men competed with each other in the Vatican Standoff: Benedict XIII was pope in Avignon, Gregory XII in Rome, and John XXIII in Pisa.
 As England supported John, this was the pope the abbey addressed.
 Their letter reached John at the Council of Constance (1414–1418).
 John replied by sending an apostolic letter from Constance granting indulgences of ten years to all who would visit the church on the feast of the Assumption and the day of Saint Patrick and contribute to its restoration.
 The friary was rebuilt in 1416 by Prior Brian, son of Dermot MacDonagh, tanist (prince) of Tirerrill and Collooney.
 There were 20 friars at the abbey at that time.

 When the Dissolution of the Irish monasteries that had started in 1530 in the Pale, began to menace monasteries in the West of Ireland, Donogh O'Connor Sligo in 1568 obtained a letter from Queen Elizabeth that exempted Sligo Abbey on condition that the friars would become secular priests.